Our blogger Michael Dawkes is so sick of having his bike stolen he’s now considering relocating to Spain, with a hard-working partner.

 Have you seen that telly advert where the guy gets some good news about his mobile phone winning a broadband competition, whatever?
 He’s so chuffed he casually abandons his bike to a passive canal, to be dredged up at great expense at a later date.
 That bike looks perfectly okay to me; reminds me of one I had nicked.
 Strikes me that they, the rather naff, socially irresponsible TV advert makers, must have stolen that particular bike prior to making the ad.
 How come they’re allowed to steal bikes and make crass adverts like that?

 So the latest thing that happens to me: I go to England with my bro-in-law – a trucker.
 Built for the job (his nickname’s ‘Bear’), he even picked me up in his truck, not from right outside my place but pretty close to it.
-My neighbours were very impressed.
+I even impressed my neighbors.
 It was an interesting ride.
 He brings whey to the Netherlands and takes goat’s milk to England.
 Brits love Dutch goat’s milk, apparently.
 They think it’s full of mountain freshness.

 Plus he brings me back, so I didn’t have to use my bike to go to the station.
 Guess what?
 It’s still there, right where I parked it but not as I left it.
 Now when I’m at my sister’s house I don’t leave my bike outside.
 Why?
 Because if it isn’t ‘nickable’, someone will take offence and kick seven bells out of it: just for badness.
 Very moronic trait, that.
 ‘Doh.
 I can’t steal it so I’ll wreck it.’